Subhoshri/Subhoshri/README.md

 ## About Me:

-I'm a Second-year undergraduate student.
-My journey into programming started three years ago, and since then, I've been hooked on crafting clean code.
-I am currently learning DSA and immersing myself in Deep Learning.
-I have also immersed myself in getting familiar with web development using HTML and CSS.
+I am a Second-Year Undergraduate student, genuinely passionate about using technology to create things that make a difference.
+I enjoy solving real world problems through hackathons and have a strong foundation in programming and Machine Learning.
+I also enjoy immersing myself in web development and currently experimenting with React.

 <br>
 <h2 align="center"> My Tech Stack </h2>